 A thorough, face-to-face discussion with the patient is critical for reviewing all medications, answering questions, and discussing potential ways to improve management, such as using a written medication plan, pill organizer, and/or mobile app.

 One of reasons patients do not take new medications is “misunderstanding.”
-It’s for this reason that you must take the time to discuss with the patient the new prescription, explain why it’s important, the roles the drug plays in overall care, instructions, side effects, and any questions.
+For this reason, you must take the time to discuss with the patient the new prescription, explain why it’s important, the roles the drug plays in overall care, instructions, side effects, and any questions.

 If you identify and prescribe a generic medication, make sure your patient is aware so they can ensure that the correct medication is filled at the pharmacy.
 Prescribing a generic can help ease the financial barrier to filling and taking their medication as prescribed.

-A few ways for clinicians to identify if a generic version of a medication exists include the following:
+A few ways for clinicians to identify if a generic version of a medication exists includes the following:

-Finally, services offered by pharmacies can offer an addition means of supporting patients with medication management and adherence.
+Finally, services offered by pharmacies can offer an additional means of supporting patients with medication management and adherence.
 A few helpful services that may be available include:

-Whether you’re working to evaluate your medication management process or building a process from scratch, it’s helpful to establish goals to serve as guidelines.
+Whether you’re working to evaluate your medication management process or building a comprehensive medication management process from scratch, it’s helpful to establish goals to serve as guidelines.
 Here are some worth considering.

-Doing so might require assessing your organization’s current approach to education and its effectiveness.
+Doing so might require assessing your organization’s current education approach and effectiveness.
 Education should cover any potential areas that could prevent patients from following their medication plan, including side effects, cost challenges, obstacles to filling or refilling prescriptions, and failing to follow a schedule, as well as steps to take if they have questions or concerns about their medication.
+Make sure patients receive timely education about their medications, including during transitions of care.

 To help reach your goals, perform a comprehensive root cause analysis when a medication error and adverse drug event occurs.
 Using the results from this analysis, you can determine changes that need to be made and measure if the changes you make are preventing medication errors from occurring.